On the "Induction Bias" in Sequence Models: Implementation Details

 The search begins at a predefined maximum sample size $N_\text{max}$.
 For any candidate size $N$, the algorithm trains models using multiple configurations drawn from a fixed hyperparameter grid $\Phi$.
 In our implementation, each evaluation consists of 15 model instances (3 learning rates $\times$ 5 random seeds).
 A sample size $N$ is considered successful if at least one configuration attains validation loss below a threshold $\epsilon$, in which case we decrease the next sample size, and otherwise, the size is labeled unsuccessful and the next trial size is increased.

 We use a geometric multiplier of $M=1000$, a maximum of $S=20$ search steps, and a success threshold of $\epsilon=10^{-4}$.
 The hyperparameter grid is

 yielding 15 configurations per evaluation.
-Each model is trained for a fixed budget of $250\text{k}$ optimization steps with batch size $64$ using the Adam optimizer \cite{Kingma2014AdamAM}, independent of the training set size $N$.
+Each model is trained for at most $250\text{k}$ optimization steps with batch size $64$ using the Adam optimizer \cite{Kingma2014AdamAM}, independent of the training set size $N$, with early stopping once the validation-loss success criterion is met.
 This implies a maximum feasible sample size of

-The maximum training set size is the minimum between the feasible $16\text{M}$ samples and the total number of sequences available under the specified configuration of maximum sequence length $L$ and modulus $m$: $m^L$ for the \textit{Fixed} distribution, and $\sum_{n=1}^{L} m^n$ for the uniform and short-to-long distributions (see \cref{sec:methodology}).
+The maximum training set size is the minimum between the feasible $16\text{M}$ samples and the total number of sequences available under the specified configuration of maximum sequence length $L$ and modulus $m$: $m^L$ for the \textit{Fixed} distribution, and $\sum_{n=2}^{L} m^n$ for the uniform and short-to-long distributions (see \cref{sec:methodology}).
 The final training set size is obtained after deducting the validation set.